JP0121/CryptoTraker/README.md

-# CryptoMeterOne
+# Crypto Traker
-Crypto Meter One is an informational crypto currency web app.
+Crypto Traker is an informational crypto currency web app.
 You can use it to compare live prices, find current news, and learn about new crypto currencies.

-Visit at Http://cryptometerone.tech (pending ssl certs)
+Visit at Https://cryptotraker.tech

 The main page displays the Top 10 crypto currencies in the world and the first 12 random news articles.